leandrosardi/workmesh/README.md

 ![Gem version](https://img.shields.io/gem/v/workmesh)![Gem downloads](https://img.shields.io/gem/dt/workmesh)

-# WorkMesh
+# Workmesh

-WorkMesh is an open-source micro-services orchestration system for automating software scaling and work distribution.
+Workmesh is an open-source micro-services orchestration system for automating software scaling and work distribution.

 Some hints:

-- In the **WorkMesh** world, a **micro-service** is an **external web-service** who receives tasks for any kind of offline processing, and returns the result to **master**.
+- In the **Workmesh** world, a **micro-service** is an **external web-service** who receives tasks for any kind of offline processing, and returns the result to **master**.
 Just that.
 Nothing more.

 - This library is for defininng the micro-service protocol at the **master** side.